 - As a kid, George Washington lived in different households all-over Virginia.

-- At a very young age, he learnt horse-riding on his father’s pony.
+- At a very young age, he learned horse riding on his father’s pony.

 - He was the best and fastest rider among his age fellows.

-- He became orphan at the age of only 11 years.
+- He became an orphan at the age of only 11 years.